* Subject to change

 Overnight stay: St. John’s

-Locations: St. John’s, Placenta Bay – South West Avalon Peninsula, Cape Shore, St. Bride’s, Fox Harbour, Ship Harbour, Gander
+Locations: St. John’s, Placentia Bay – Southwest Avalon Peninsula, Cape Shore, Point Verde, Sanctuary, St. Bride’s, Cape St. Mary’s, Gander

 Overnight stay: Gander

-On Day 5, teams will travel by the Trans Canada Highway to the former logging community of Glenwood on the Gander River, then proceed to stages in the Notre Dame Bay area communities of Bobby’s Cove, Pleasantview, Point Leamington, and Leading Tickles, where lunch will be hosted.
-In the afternoon, they will visit the Glovers Harbour stages and then return to the final stage of the day in the community of Appleton, after which they will proceed to the overnight stop in Gander, a historic airport town.
+On Day 5, teams will travel by the Trans-Canada Highway to the former logging community of Glenwood on the Gander River, then proceed to stages in the communities of Bobby’s Cove, Pleasantview, Point Leamington, and Leading Tickles, where lunch will be provided at scenic Oceanview Park.
+In the afternoon, stages take place in Leading Tickles and Glover’s Harbour then teams head to Appleton for the final stage of the day.

-Locations: Glenwood, Norte Dame Bay, Bobby’s Cove, Pleasantview, Point Leamington, Leading Tickles, Govers Harbour, Appleton
+Locations: Glenwood, Bobby’s Cove, Pleasantview, Point Leamington, Leading Tickles, Glover’s Harbour, Appleton

 Overnight stay: Gander